-- £1.5m available for up to 20 teams to test and develop innovative ideas and approaches to improve health care delivery and/or the way people manage their own health care in the UK.
+- Programme to test and develop innovative ideas and approaches to improve health care delivery and/or the way people manage their own health care in the UK.

-- Teams should demonstrate how their projects will lead to direct benefits or impact on patients.
+- Teams demonstrate should demonstrate how their projects will lead to direct benefits or impact on patients.

-As part of our Innovating for Improvement programme we look for projects that aim to improve health care delivery and/or the way people manage their own health care through the redesign of processes, practices and services.
+Our Innovating for Improvement programme aims to improve health care delivery and/or the way people manage their own health care through the redesign of processes, practices and services.

-We want to support clinical teams to develop their innovative ideas and approaches, put them into practice and gather evidence about how their innovation improves quality.
+We support clinical teams to develop their innovative ideas and approaches, put them into practice and gather evidence about how their innovation improves quality.

 Teams need to demonstrate a clearly identified and convincing problem that they want to address, ie a significant quality issue that is relevant to UK health care.
 Any potential improvements should be practical and generalisable beyond the chosen health care setting.

-Projects must be able to provide robust evidence to demonstrate that their idea is genuinely innovative and corresponds with one of the following four descriptions of innovation:
+Projects must provide robust evidence to demonstrate that their idea is genuinely innovative and corresponds with one of the following four descriptions of innovation:

 - Descriptor 1: Innovations with no previous history in any context – they are genuinely new or novel